Programming

 At times I have wanted to download a file that is embedded in the HTML of a webpage and I would have to create a little webpage with a link to the file so I could use the Save Target As option on the the right mouse button context menu.
 This script will allow you to just type in the URL and a web link is created automatically.
 Since creating it I have found it useful for other things, for instance, at work I wanted my initial Perl script in one application to show a button to go back to the previous webpage if the script is called from a link (using $ENV{'HTTP_REFERER'}), but not if the script was run from a shortcut or typed into the address bar of the browser.
 I used the Create link script to quickly create a link to call my script for the test.

-I am always telling people about songs I have on my iPod, so to share some of these songs with others I uploaded them to a folder on my web server and wrote this script to access that folder.
-This script creates clickable links of the songs and also creates M3Us of them dynamically for streaming.
-(My songs had to be removed from the server so the iPod songs page has been changed.)
+I am always telling people about songs I have on my smartphone (previously iPod), so to share some of these songs with others I uploaded them to a folder on my web server and wrote a script to show a list of the songs in that folder.

-All the songs on my iPod are stored in a folder on my PC, and to show a list of those songs I wrote two scripts:
+All the songs on my smartphone are stored in a folder on my PC (named "ipod" because before my smartphone these songs were played on an iPod), and to show a list of those songs I wrote two scripts:

 listsongs.pl ··· builds a file of the songs which I then upload to the server